 What do you do as an artist, as opposed to what you do as a scientist, and how do you deliver information?
 I’m delivering information, but I’m also talking to you about my work.
 I’m talking about how it works visually.

-Diane Burko, painter and photographer
+—Diane Burko, painter and photographer

 What motivates artists and scientists to observe and investigate our environment?
 How do creative professionals in both fields make visible largely invisible processes, such as wind patterns and air quality?
 What methods and instruments have been used to sense shifts in our climate over time?

-Sensing Change invites us to consider the local, global, and cultural implications of living in our changing world by presenting new visions of the threats, opportunities, and upheavals we face.
+See our environment—its vitality and vulnerability—with fresh eyes.
+The art in Sensing Change invites us to consider the local, global, and cultural implications of living in our changing world by presenting new visions of the threats, opportunities, and upheavals we face.
 Inspired by scientific investigation, historical accounts, and direct observation, the art in this exhibit explores not only daily shifts in our environment but also long-term climate change.